bigtreetech/docs/docs/KNOMI.md

 <font  color="red">**DOES USING KNOMI IMPACT YOUR STEALTHBURNER'S PERFORMANCE?**</font>

-We will offffer the customized mounting printed part fifiles for you to effffortlessly install KNOMI into your Voron Stealthburner, in which the StealthBurner main body retains the original fan position and incorporates additional vents on the top for enhanced compatibility and optimized heat dissipation.
+We will offer the customized mounting printed part files for you to effortlessly install KNOMI onto your Voron Stealthburner, in which the StealthBurner main body retains the original fan position and incorporates additional vents on the top for enhanced compatibility and optimized heat dissipation.

 <img src=img/KNOMI/KNOMI_IN1.png width="600" />